The-Marcy-Lab-School-Assignments/unit-2-final-assessment-benspector-mls/short-response.md

   This code will throw a `TypeError` on line 2 when we try to reassign the constant variable `bffs`.
 This is because constant variables cannot be reassigned.

-8. **Wait, why doesn't the code below throw an error?! 🧐 What does this demonstrate?**
+## 8. Wait, why doesn't the code below throw an error?! 🧐 What does this demonstrate?
   ```javascript
   const bffs = ['Enmanuel', 'Laisha'];
   bffs.push('Cielo');